 In 2015, which is the most recent year for which statistical data is available, the National Highway Traffic Safety Administration reports that 129 bicyclists in California were killed in traffic accidents, which represented 4.1 percent of all of the traffic fatalities that happened in the state that year.
 Across the U.S., 818 bicyclists were killed and an estimated 45,000 more were injured.
 The California Office of Traffic Safety reports that 357 bicyclists in San Jose were either injured or killed in 2015.

-Common bicycle accident injuries in San Jose
+Common injuries for bicycle accidents in San Jose

 Bicycle accidents can leave the victims suffering from many catastrophic injuries.
 Some of the most common bicycle accident injuries include the following:

 • Skull fractures

 • Broken arms and legs